ipfs/ipfs-docs/docs/how-to/copy-ipfs-to-computer.md

 1. Find the `.ipfs` within your user's _home_ folder.
 This is usually `C:\Users\Your Username\.ipfs`.
 1. Copy this folder to somewhere convenient like the `Desktop`.

-## Restore a backup of IPFS
+## Restore your IPFS installation

 Once you have a backup of your IPFS repository in `ipfs-backup`, you can move it to the computer you want to restore to.
 Once there, you can restore your IPFS repository.

 ### Linux and macOS

 1. Stop any IPFS daemons, services, or applications from running.
-1. In a terminal move to where your IPFS repository is stored, likely your _home_ folder:
+1. In a terminal, move to where your IPFS repository is stored, likely your _home_ folder:

     ```bash
     cd ~/